 One of the things that family law attorneys deal with on a regular basis is the failure to pay child support.
 If you are currently in an agreement with your ex-spouse and he or she is not paying the allotted amount each month, this can impact your financial situation dramatically.
 You do not have to take this.
-Contacting a Minnesota child support attorney can ensure that you are fairly paid each and every month.
+Contacting a United States child support attorney can ensure that you are fairly paid each and every month.

 There are several consequences to not paying child support including:

-- denial or revocation of a driver’s license
+- denial or revocation of a driver’s license,

-- withholding of tax refunds (federal and state)
+- withholding of tax refunds (federal and state,;

-- denial or suspension of occupational licenses (for example, a license to practice law)
+- denial or suspension of occupational licenses (for example, a license to practice law),

-- denial or revocation of recreational licenses
+- denial or revocation of recreational licenses,

-- denial or revocation of a passport
+- denial or revocation of a passport,

-- lien placement on a car
+- liens placement on a car,

-- referrals to a private collection agency
+- referrals to a private collection agency,

-- reports to a consumer reporting agency that one did not pay child support
+- reports to a consumer reporting agency that one did not pay child support,

-- lien placement on property
+- liens placement on property,

-- funds being frozen in bank accounts
+- funds being frozen in bank accounts,

-- the placement of the obligor in prison, through a court action, for not paying child support
+- the placement of the obligor in prison, through a court action, for not paying child support.

-Contact a Minneapolis Family Lawyer
+Contact a United States Family Lawyer